Kshitij07-Pro/RSS-Feed-Scraper/README.md

-# web_scraping_example
+# Howdy peeps.

-This is a project created to illustrate the basics of web scraping by pulling information from the HackerNews RSS feed.
+I made this Repository to store all my info about web web scrapping.